MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-inputs.md

 The `ChoiceInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these additional properties:

 1. `ChoiceOptions`: This property is used to format the presentation of the confirmation choices that are presented to the user.
-2. `Choices`: An adaptive expression that evaluates to a ChoiceSet that contains the [ordered] list of choices for the user to choose from.
+1. `Choices`: An adaptive expression that evaluates to a ChoiceSet that contains the [ordered] list of choices for the user to choose from.
-3. `DefaultLocale`: Sets the default locale for input processing that will be used unless one is passed by the caller.
+1. `DefaultLocale`: Sets the default locale for input processing that will be used unless one is passed by the caller.
 Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese
-4. `OutputFormat`: an adaptive expression that evaluates to one of the `ChoiceOutputFormat` enumeration values.
+1. `OutputFormat`: an adaptive expression that evaluates to one of the `ChoiceOutputFormat` enumeration values.
-5. `Style`: This defines the type of list to present to the user when confirming their input.
+1. `Style`: This defines the type of list to present to the user when confirming their input.
 This uses the `ListStyle` enum which consists of:
     1. `None`: Don't include any choices for prompt.
-    2. `Auto`: Automatically select the appropriate style for the current channel.
+    1. `Auto`: Automatically select the appropriate style for the current channel.
-    3. `Inline`: Add choices to prompt as an inline list.
+    1. `Inline`: Add choices to prompt as an inline list.
-    4. `List`: Add choices to prompt as a numbered list.
+    1. `List`: Add choices to prompt as a numbered list.
-    5. `SuggestedAction`: Add choices to prompt as suggested actions.
+    1. `SuggestedAction`: Add choices to prompt as suggested actions.
-    6. `HeroCard`: Add choices to prompt as a HeroCard with buttons.
+    1. `HeroCard`: Add choices to prompt as a HeroCard with buttons.
-6. `RecognizerOptions`: `FindChoicesOptions` or expression which evaluates to `FindChoicesOptions`.
+1. `RecognizerOptions`: `FindChoicesOptions` or expression which evaluates to `FindChoicesOptions`.
 The `FindChoicesOptions` has these properties:
     1. `NoValue`: A Boolean value. `true` to search over each choice's _value_ property; otherwise, `false`.
 The default is `false`.
-    2. `NoAction`: A Boolean value. `true` to search over the title of each choice's _action_ property; otherwise, `false`.
+    1. `NoAction`: A Boolean value. `true` to search over the title of each choice's _action_ property; otherwise, `false`.
 The default is `false`.
-    3. `RecognizeNumbers`: A Boolean value. `true` to allow the input fall-back on using a number recognizer to match against the input choices; otherwise, `false`.
+    1. `RecognizeNumbers`: A Boolean value. `true` to allow the input to fall back on using a number recognizer to match against the input choices; otherwise, `false`.
 The default is `true`.
-    4. `RecognizeOrdinals`: A Boolean value. `true` to allow the input to fall-back on using an ordinal number recognizer to match against the input choices; otherwise, `false`.
+    1. `RecognizeOrdinals`: A Boolean value. `true` to allow the input to fall back on using an ordinal number recognizer to match against the input choices; otherwise, `false`.
 The default is `true`.

 ## DateTimeInput